Back to Blog

 JetBrains ecosystem:

 If you already use JetBrains products, DataGrip shares keybindings, themes, and plugins.
-The database functionality is also embedded in other JetBrains IDEs, so you might not need a separate tool at all.
+The database functionality is also embedded in IntelliJ IDEA Ultimate and PyCharm Professional, so you might not need a separate tool at all.

 Database Support